DNNCommunity/Dnn.CommunityForums/README.md

 * Login as host and install the module via the extension management page.
 * Add an instance of the module to a page in your site.

 Module settings can be accessed by placing the page in edit mode and then clicking on the 'settings' button in the modules edit menu.
-Active Forum settings will appear in their own tab.
+Community Forum settings will appear in their own tab.

 When first added to a page, the forum module will create a set of sample forums.
 Forum can be added, removed or changed using the "Control Panel" link visible to administrators.